Aficionadough: Columbus’ First Pizza, Old School Charm on Tap at TAT

 Some of you, with long-held, deep hipster credibility, will recall me as CMHGourmand in the primordial days of Columbus Underground.
 Others of that ilk may also recall Pizza Grand Prix, a favored event among the CU fan base in the first decade of the century.
 For those that do not know me, I am a food enabler and I am here to celebrate pizza in the Capital city.
 So let’s start from the beginning.

-One can not have a discussion on Columbus pizza with paying homage to TAT Ristorante di Famiglia, 1210 S. James Rd.
+One can not have a discussion on Columbus pizza without paying homage to TAT Ristorante di Famiglia, 1210 S. James Rd.
 I’ll go a step further and state, one should not discuss restaurants in Columbus without a mention of TAT.
 As an Aficionadough with a desire to start on the right foot with the dining public, TAT is the only place where we can begin.
 (Please note: we will get to the pizza part eventually.)

 TAT Ristorante is a truly authentic experience that can’t be reproduced, replicated or replaced.
 It is a snapshot in time.
 The South James location is over 40 years old, but as soon as you walk into the dining area, you feel like you are transported to the 1950s.
 Not bad for a family restaurant that started in 1929.
 While the owners have joked over the years that TAT stands for Take Any Table, the inspiration for the initials and the name comes from the first coast-to-coast airline, Transcontinental Air Transport.
 The original patriarch, Papa Pete Corrova, in need of a name for his new business, looked to the sky and saw the answer on the side of an airplane.